SimonMSelvadurai/README-Generator/README.md

 WHEN I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README
 ```

+## Installation

+To install dependencies, run the following:
+` npm i `

+## License

+This repository is a open source project.

+## Usage

+This project accepts the command line inputs from the user such as Project Name, Istallation and test run
+commands, licences, github username email address.

+This is very much handy for the developer to create an effective README File.

+## Technologies

+Node JS